-These relate to reserves for specific projects created in previous years, including childhood accident prevention, child poverty local duties and Children's Fund Special Projects.
+These relate to reserves for specific projects created in previous years, including promotion of breast feeding, childhood accident prevention, child poverty local duties and Children's Fund Special Projects.

 In addition, the EIG Reserve will be used to fund the remaining months of the Commissioning Officers posts.